roy2909/Plan_algorithms/README.md

 ## Probabilistic Roadmaps (PRM)

+Clone into directory and Run using `python3 prm.py`

 A probabilistic roadmap (PRM) is a network graph of possible paths in a given map based on free and occupied spaces.

 The image below shows a Probabilistic Roadmap with the shortest path (in orange) from node 44 to node 2 : [44, 40, 20, 6, 47, 32, 22, 8, 2].
 The obstacles are shown in red and the nodes in yellow.